eliovinciguerra/CHAOS/README.md

 - *probability*: 0.0.
 - *firstClock*: 0.
 - *lastClock*: -1.
+- *faultType*: 'random'.
 - *faultMask*: '0'.
 - *bitsToChange*: 1.
 - *tickToClockRatio*: 1000.

-After the simulation run, a log file named *fault_injections.log* will be generated.
+After the simulation run, a log file named *main_mem_injections.log* will be generated.
 Each line in the file will record an injected fault, containing the following details:
 - *Tick*: the tick in which the fault is injected.
 - *target addr*: the memory target address in which the fault is injected.
 - *Mask*: the applied mask.